hacaravan/CV/README.md

 I love learning new things - whether it be practical skills, information or random trivia.
 As soon as I learn something I want to put it into practice or share the information with someone.
 At Makers, I immersed myself in learning, picking up numerous technologies and approaches from scratch, constantly testing my learning with projects, and making sure I kept a learning log of all the most important things I worked on.
-When I worked at Bristol Energy, I went into the role not even knowing how Excel worked properly, but I soon picked them up and regularly offered support to my colleagues with Excel, VBA and SQL.

 #### Logical Problem Solver